 See the mighty Mirlees Monarch diesel engines used to power the ship through Arctic seas.
 The crew and skippers accommodation is unchanged since the ship was built and includes washrooms, berths and eating facilities.
 Visitors can stand in the wheelhouse and see 1960s state of the art technology used to navigate the vessel and hunt for fish.

-As the Arctic Corsair is a seasonal attraction, the museum will close on 30th October 2016 and re-open 1st April 2017.
+As the Arctic Corsair is a seasonal attraction, the museum will close on 5 November 2017.